 - Sense of instability and apprehension that problem will recur.

-Some situations of patellar dislocation can and/or should be treated surgically.
-One situation is when recurrent dislocations occur.
-In these situations, to limit the amount of lost time in competition and to reduce the chances for cartilage lesions on the undersurface of the patella, which often are non-reparable, patellar stabilization procedures are appropriate.
+Some situations of patellar dislocation, such as when recurrent dislocations occur, can and/or should be treated surgically.
+In these situations, to limit the amount of lost time in competition and to reduce the chances for cartilage lesions on the undersurface of the patella—which often are non-repairable—patellar stabilization procedures are appropriate.
 These procedures can be either soft tissue or bone procedures, or a combination thereof.
-First-time traumatic patellar dislocations can also be treated with procedures such as this, and in chosen situations doing so may be appropriate.

 It has been found in retrospective studies that the incidence of recurrent dislocation after the first dislocation occurs can be as high as 40 percent.
 Surgically treating those dislocations by lessening lateral tension and tightening medial restraint could reduce this recurrence rate to below 10 percent.